offensive-packaging/documentation/arp-scan/index.md

  --retry=<i> or -r <i>	Set total number of attempts per host to <i>, default=2.

+ --retry-send=<i> or -Y <i> Set total number of send packet attempts to <i>, default=20.

+ --retry-send-interval=<i> or -E <i> Set interval between send packet attempts to <i>.
+ 			The interval specified is in milliseconds by default. or in microseconds if "u" is appended to the value. default=5.

  --timeout=<i> or -t <i>	Set initial per host timeout to <i> ms, default=500.
  			This timeout is for the first packet sent to each host. subsequent timeouts are multiplied by the backoff